Semivowel

 In phonetics and phonology, a semivowel, glide or semiconsonant is a sound that is phonetically similar to a vowel sound but functions as the syllable boundary, rather than as the nucleus of a syllable.
-Examples of semivowels in English are the consonants y and w, in yes and west, respectively.
+Examples of semivowels in English are y and w in yes and west, respectively.
 Written /j w/ in IPA, y and w are near to the vowels ee and oo in seen and moon, written /i: u:/ in IPA.
 The term glide may alternatively refer to any type of transitional sound, not necessarily a semivowel.